jon-harper/OmniBox-docs/docs/assembly_v2/core.md

 <figure markdown>
   [![illustration][center1]{width="480"}][center1]
-  <figcaption>Insert an M3 x 8mm screw in the top hole on one side of the Rear Main Body and fasten to the mating hole on the Front Main Body.
-Screws must be inserted *back to front*.</figcaption>
+  <figcaption>Insert an M3 x 8mm screw in the top hole on one side of the Rear Main Body.
+Fasten it to the mating hole on the Front Main Body.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][center2]{width="480"}][center2]
-  <figcaption>Repeat with the top hole on the other side of the Rear Main Body.</figcaption>
+  <figcaption>Repeat with the top hole on the other side of the Main Body, again fastening from back to front.</figcaption>
 </figure>

 <figure markdown>